fsprojects/FSharp.TypeProviders.SDK/README.md

 # The F# Type Provider SDK

 The F# Type Provider SDK is two things:

 1. The ``ProvidedTypes.fs`` API files you need to author type providers

 2. Documentation and samples on type provider creation

-This package is actively seeking contributions.

-## Build status

 [![Build status (Windows)](https://ci.appveyor.com/api/projects/status/y1c6gs2r0ihog1re)](https://ci.appveyor.com/project/mavnn/fsharp-typeproviders-sdk)  [![Build Status (MacOS, mono)](https://travis-ci.org/fsprojects/FSharp.TypeProviders.SDK.svg?branch=master)](https://travis-ci.org/fsprojects/FSharp.TypeProviders.SDK)

-## The ProvidedTypes API - Adding the Files
+## Getting Started

-Building a type provider nearly always starts with adding these files to your project:
+To create a type provider use:

-* ProvidedTypes.fsi
-* ProvidedTypes.fs

-If using Paket, you can add code files by direct GitHub references like [this](https://github.com/dsyme/FSharp.Data/blob/e841dde62091a82225b91b2f38b76513dafbfc05/paket.dependencies#L20-L22) and reference the files in a project file like [this](https://github.com/dsyme/FSharp.Data/blob/b5df1ca30f5bb7749c4fd340b61f1b7fc43fb547/src/FSharp.Data.DesignTime.fsproj#L55).

-Type providers may be used in projects that generate .NET Standard code or target other .NET Frameworks than that being used to execute the F# compiler.
+    dotnet new -i FSharp.TypeProviders.Templates
+    dotnet new typeprovider -n LemonadeProvider -lang F#

+The template uses paket to acquire the files of the latest published type provider SDK.

+    cd LemonadeProvider

+    .paket\paket.exe update

+    dotnet build -c release

+    dotnet test -c release

+The type provider also contains the logic necessary to package the type provider:

+    .paket\paket.exe pack src\LemonadeProvider.Runtime\paket.template --version 0.0.1

+If you want you can remove the use of paket for the last stage and switch to `dotnet pack` though you'll have to work out how to do that yourself at the moment (it shouldn't be too hard).

 ## The ProvidedTypes API - A Basic Type Provider